GitauHarrison/notes/02_django/03_templates.md

 {% endblock %}
 ```

-The child template makes use of the keyword `extends` to inherit the base template.
+A child template makes use of the keyword `extends` to inherit the base template.
 Its content is then wrapped in the block `content` earlier defined in `base.html`.
-Just like it was done for the `for` loop, a block needs to be closed too.
+Just like it has been done for the `for` loop, a block needs to be closed too.
 You can optionally choose to say `{% endblock %}` as seen above, or you can say `{% endblock content %}`.
+The latter helps us to remember which block exactly we are ending.

 # Bootstrap Templates